kagisearch/kagi-docs/orion/src/browser-extensions/macos-extensions.md

 <a name="enable_installation"></a>
 ## Enabling 3rd party extension installation

-We allow advanced users to install any 3rd party Chrome and Firefox extension.
-Note that the extension may not be fully supported, and if you encounter problems, you can easily uninstall it by right-clicking the extension icon and selecting 'Uninstall' or through the [manage extensions](#managing_extensions) window.
+To enable installation of 3rd party extension, go to **Settings -> Advanced** and find "Allow installation of 3rd party Chrome extensions" or "Allow installation of 3rd party Firefox extensions" options.

-To enable installation of 3rd party extension, go to Settings -> Advanced and find "Allow installation of 3rd party Chrome extensions" or "Allow installation of 3rd party Firefox extensions" options.
+Note that the extension support is still in beta.
+Extension may not be fully supported yet and if you encounter problems, website issues or performance issues, you can easily uninstall it by right-clicking the extension icon and selecting 'Uninstall' or through the [manage extensions](#managing_extensions) window.

 <a name="chrome_vs_firefox"></a>